 Norm Possiel (OAQPS) mentioned the NODA should be published in the Federal Register on Friday (Jan.
 6th) and will have a 90-day comment period.
 To help coordinate reviews a process whereby the MJOs/states work together on a list of questions to send EPA prior to the Feb. call was suggested.
 One primary purpose of the Feb. call would then be to talk about the questions received (the call would probably be open to any state that wanted to participate).
 This could happen as a parallel to the process getting underway to transfer the platform data to the MJOs/states, so it’s understood MJOs/states may not have specific data prior to then.
 John Hornback (SESARM) agreed understanding what’s in the TSD would be helpful, then asked if, after comments, EPA will rerun 2023 for states to use in their I-SIPs?
 Norm responded that was not the intent, but states could use the EPA work as is for their submittals, revise as needed, or supplement with other work.
 Chet Wayland (OAQPS) added they need to wait for direction from the new administration before additional future work gets underway.

 Susan Wierman (MARAMA) asked if EPA will use the 2014 NEI for future modeling platforms and how that would relate to the 2028 modeling underway for regional haze?
-Norm replied future work is independent of the 2028 modeling, which is building off the 2023 results.
+Norm replied future work is independent of the 2028 modeling, which is building off the 2011 modeling platform.
 Theresa Pella (CenSARA) asked to clarify whether comments on the NODA will be reflected in the 2028 modeling?
 Norm replied that they would not because the timing to complete the 2028 work is prior to the end of the NODA comment period.
 Comments will, however, be reflected in future modeling and one area EPA is seeking input is how to project emission inventories, growth and control information.
 The recent control measures survey results, though not in the 2028 modeling, will be used to update the 2014 NEI V2.

 Susan asked about the inclusion of the Clean Power Plan (CPP) in the NODA.
 Norm confirmed it is part of the 2023 (and will be part of the 2028) run, based on IPM5.16.
 David Risley (OAP) added because it is currently an “on the books” rule including it is consistent with previous modeling approaches.
 Jim Boylan (GA) asked what would happen if a state included the CPP in its I-SIP and the rule is ultimately invalidated?
 Chet replied that until a legal decision is final, it must be considered valid.
 Susan inquired if there was a way to identify how the CPP changed model inputs.
 David responded OAP can say directionally it reduces NOx, but specific tons are unknown.
 The CPP is in the EGU sector as well in MOVES (though with miniscule differences, per Alison Eyth).
 Susan then asked if a state could substitute ERTAC modeling in their I-SIP?
 EPA replied yes and understood the ERTAC/EPA subgroup would be looking at the differences between ERTAC and IPM data as it did for the 2008 Ozone transport rule.
 Susan suggested EPA should consider doing a modeling run for states with CPP removed for states use because of the resource efforts necessary to do.
 Rob Kaleel added LADCO plans to do regional modeling with the CPP removed.

 Tom Moore (WESTAR-WRAP) asked which AEO scenario was used for the oil and gas sector?
 Alison E. replied it was the 2016 with CPP scenario for all but the MARAMA region (provided own inputs), again with minimal impact in 2028.
-Alison added the latest emissions modeling files are labeled 2023.EL…
+Alison added the latest emissions modeling files are labeled 2023el.